cocos/cocos-docs/en/render/graphics/moveTo.md

-# Move To
+# moveTo

 The `moveTo()` method is used to set the starting point of a path.

-Parameter | description
+| Parameter | description
 | -------------- | ----------- |
-| X | The x coordinate of the target location of the path
+| x | The x coordinate of the target location of the path
-| Y | The y coordinate of the target position of the path
+| y | The y coordinate of the target position of the path

 ## example